avotoko/avgle-HLS-playlist-downloader/README.md

       5. Paste the url where required.

 * Outputs errors and other information to the console of the browser's developer tools.
+### Advanced ###
+You can define the function `avglehpdPreDownload` separately to change the file name, content, and mime type to be downloaded.